ahmetburakozturk/iPhone_ContactApp-Swift-CoreData/README.md

 <h2>Hi,</h2>

 <h3>I developed this project to improve myself and reinforce what I learned in my Swift learning process.</h3>
+ <p>You can list your contacts, add new contact with a photo.
+Name and phone number fields are required.
+If you press the "add to favorites" button that contact will be join favorites list and page, you can also remove from favorites with same button.(Of course button title is changing.)
+If you press the call button this call automaticly adding in last calls.
+Unfortunetly you can't choose the call type, time vs attributes.</p>

 <h3>Swift</h3>
 <h3>CoreData</h3>